 - 1. From the Home screen, use the control knob to select SYSTEM in the Menu Bar. - 2.
-To adjust the date and time, use the control knob to select and change each setting.
-The updated date and time are saved in the monitor memory when you exit the screen, and will not need to be re-adjusted after the monitor is turned off. - 3.
+To adjust the date and time, use the control knob to select and change each setting. - 3.
 To change the language of the display, use the control knob to change the language. - 4.
 The newly set options (including language) will remain in effect until the monitor is turned off.
-To permanently change the display language and other settings, see the information in Changing Institutional Defaults on page 119. - 5.
+To permanently change the display language and other settings, see the information in Changing Institutional Defaults on page 131. - 5.
 To change any of the other listed parameters, choose the required option, and then select the HOME menu button to return to the Home screen. - 6.
 If A/hr and ODI are not available, the display option will not appear on this screen.